-The Prison Fellowship Executive Search Committee is charged with vetting candidates for the position of Executive Director of Strategic Gifts.
+The Prison Fellowship Executive Search Committee, made up of Prison Fellowship Board members and senior staff, is charged with vetting candidates for the CEO position.
 The committee is assisted by Dr. Rich Kidd and Bruce Dingman of The Dingman Company.
 The Dingman Company will explore a broad network to suggest potential candidates.

 This thorough search will include consideration of many names and subsequent review of résumés.
 When appropriate, candidates will be asked to respond to questionnaires and have telephone interviews with Dingman Company search consultants.
 Those holding the most promise will be interviewed in person.
 Next, references and backgrounds will be checked, degrees will be verified, and an extensive candidate profile will be prepared by the search firm.

 When a preferred candidate is determined, the candidate and his or her spouse (if applicable) will have an opportunity to meet the committee.